Zyteify/PathofExileBuildOverview/README.md

 create your visualisation

-#Example graphs
+# Example graphs
 top 10 characters of sanctum league - skill usage https://www.youtube.com/watch?v=ZW7GaJThNWc

-###todo
+### todo
 find a way to get all the icons from a url source, not just the ones contained in poe.ninja's API finish the save_skillDetails section and find a way to create relationships between links of skills add nodes for all data contained in poe.ninja's API including keystones, masteries etc.

-###Troubleshooting
+### Troubleshooting
-If the api doesn't connect try a more recent league in the params variable
+If the api doesn't connect try a more recent league in the params variable. poe.ninja could possibly depricate old leagues